 Chancellor's Merit Award

 The Chancellor’s Merit Award is intended to promote the enrollment of high ability students at IU South Bend pursuing their first bachelors degree.
 To determine award eligibility, entering students will have their admissions application reviewed once they are fully admitted to the university.
 A limited number of awards are available each year and will continue to be awarded until exhausted.
-Students are not required to submit a separate application for this award.
-Awards will be based on the following criteria.
+Students meeting the following criteria should submit an application.
+To be considered for a Chancellor's Merit Award, students must meet the criteria listed below.

 To be eligible for this award, incoming freshman must meet the following: